This article originally appeared on VICE UK.

 Will Flint, 28, who was stabbed 12 times in Birmingham in the early hours of New Year’s Day last year when he tried to help a young woman who was being attacked, uses a chilling analogy to describe what that feels like.
 “It was happening like a sewing machine,” he says, “before I knew it I’d been stabbed.
 How quickly you can stab someone that amount of times… Bang, bang, bang, bang, and it’s done.”

-The attack left Will with a punctured lung, severed spleen and diaphragm and lacerated stomach.
+The attack left Will with a punctured lung, a severed spleen and diaphragm, and a lacerated stomach.
 He needed four hours of emergency surgery and 60 to 80 stitches and staples.
 Relentless pain and loss of sensation from nerve damage are just some of the complications that will now stay with him for the rest of his life.

-“Eventually they told me I’d also lost a lot of function in my left lung and my diaphragm was paralysed so I can’t breathe fully from my left lung,” says Will, who’s developed exercise-induced asthma too as a result.
+“Eventually, they told me I’d also lost a lot of function in my left lung and my diaphragm was paralyzed so I can’t breathe fully from my left lung,” says Will, who’s developed exercise-induced asthma too as a result.
 This news was devastating to someone who had a promising fitness career on the cards and had competed internationally.

-Will grieved for the loss of the life he’d lived before the stabbing, and experienced depression, PTSD, anxiety and flashbacks.
-He had counselling and channelled much of the emotional trauma into exercising, writing music, starting a business and talking to close friends.
+Will grieved for the loss of the life he’d lived before the stabbing, and experienced depression, PTSD, anxiety, and flashbacks.
+He had counseling and channeled much of the emotional trauma into exercising, writing music, starting a business, and talking to close friends.
 “I had to overcome and accept quite lot,” he says.

 “I’d smoked socially before but it went, almost overnight, from that to smoking every morning a big fat skunk spliff on the way to school, morning break, lunch break, after school,” Max explains.
 “I did that for four or five years.
 It removed the ability to think about things so much.
 But that meant I never came to terms with it and that manifested itself in a very strange sort of paranoia when I was 19 or 20 years old.”